nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 ### C: Determine two-stage Left Turn Delay

-For a two-stage left turn a bicycle
+For a two-stage left turns, two situations can occur.
+(1) a bicycle arrives at the first leg during a green, stopping at the corner to wait for the next phase on the

+ a bicycle arrives at the first stage during a red and must wait for a green before proceeding to the second leg, to then wait for another green.

 Two-stage left turns may be computed as